 The Affordable Care Act doesn’t allow insurance companies to consider certain factors to price your policy.

 There's a limit to how much you'll be paying out-of-pocket for a marketplace plan.
 The out-of-pocket maximum for 2020 is $8,150 for an individual plan and $16,300 for a family plan.

 Arizona law requires insurance companies to provide at least some coverage for the following services:

 There are additional services that providers need to cover.
 Find the complete list here.

 Medicare and Medicaid are government-funded programs that offer health care options.
 Medicare is available to seniors, whereas Medicaid assists low-income families and children.

 Medicare is available to residents 65 years and older.
 There are several different options within the program.
 These include parts A, B, C, D, and supplemental coverage plans.
-As an Arizona resident, you may qualify for these Medicare Savings Programs if you meet these financial requirements:
+As an Arizona resident, you may qualify for a Medicare Savings Programs if you meet these financial requirements: